RomanKomissarovI/SquareSolver-/README.md

 ### Examples
 ![](/ex.png)
 ### Tests
-Also this programm have tests.
+Also this programm has tests.
 If you want to use built-in tests, print `.\main.exe tests`.
-If you want to check the program with your tests, you shold make a txt-file with 6 numbers in each string of the format: a b c first_root second_root number_of_roots.
-If the equation has no solutions, x1 = x2 = 0, if only one - x1 = x2 = x.
-Then, type `.\main.exe --file s`, where s - path to the file with tests.
+If you want to check the program with your tests, you shold make a txt-file with 6 numbers in each string of the format: `a b c first_root second_root number_of_roots`.
+If the equation has no solutions, `x1` = `x2` = 0, if only one - `x1` = `x2` = x.
+Then, type `.\main.exe --file <path to file>`.
 ![](/test.png)
 But if there are any errors, the programm will notify you about it.
 ![](/errtest.png)
 ### Authors
-Roman Komissarov
+Roman Komissarov.
+The project was done at the MFTI summer school.